-- RG 121.72 As an AFS licensee, you may need to comply with various conduct obligations in Pts 7.6, 7.8 and 7.10, including: - (a) notifying ASIC of reportable situations;
+- RG 121.69 As an AFS licensee, you may need to comply with various conduct obligations in Pts 7.6, 7.8 and 7.10 of the Corporations Act, including: - (a) notifying ASIC of reportable situations;

 Note: Section 912DAA sets out the obligation to notify ASIC of reportable situations.
 For guidance on complying with this obligation, see Regulatory Guide 78 Breach reporting by AFS licensees and credit licensees (RG 78).